Theatre on Main Street

 Our productions feature professional talent hailing from all areas of the country, as well as local talent discovered and developed from our surrounding neighborhoods.

-We strive to create innovative and immersive artistic experiences, utilizing venues that are not typically associated with theatre such as stores, parks, historic buildings, inns, cafes, etc.
+We strive to create innovative and immersive artistic experiences, utilizing venues that are not typically associated with theatre such as retail stores, parks, historic buildings, inns, cafes, etc.

 Our aim is to make involvement in theatre accessible both financially and geographically to suburban and rural residents, while presenting established works in unique and innovative ways to participate in launching a high level cultural and artistic movement in the region.